-Read on for a step-by-step guide on how to get a tax refund as an immigrant.
+Read on for Remitly’s step-by-step guide on how to get a tax refund as an immigrant.

 Understand the Basics of Tax Filing

 Before we dive into the details of getting a tax refund, let’s first understand the basics of tax filing.
-Income tax is a tax paid on your income, and it is mandatory for all residents in the United States to file their tax returns.
+Income tax is a tax paid on your income, and it is mandatory for all residents of the United States to file a tax return.

-A tax return is a form that is filed with the Internal Revenue Service (IRS) that reports your income and taxes paid over the tax year.
+A tax return is a form filed with the Internal Revenue Service (IRS) that reports your income and taxes paid over the tax year.
 Your tax filing status depends on your marital status and whether you have dependents.
-There are different tax forms to use depending on your situation, such as the 1040, 1040A, and 1040EZ.
+Depending on your situation, there are different tax forms, such as the 1040, 1040A, and 1040EZ.

 Determine Your Eligibility for a Refund

-One of the biggest advantages of filing your tax return is that you may be eligible for a tax refund.
+One of the biggest advantages of submitting your tax return is that you may be eligible for a tax refund.

-A tax refund is the amount of money that you get back from the IRS after filing your tax return.
+Under federal tax laws, a refund is the amount of money you get back from the IRS after submitting your tax return.
 The refund amount is calculated based on the taxes you paid and any tax credits you may be eligible for.

 Some of the most common tax credits include the child tax credit and earned income tax credit.